nouaim/object_detection_for_robotics/README.md

   Subscribes `std_msgs/Empty` Message to command object detection is carried out on the next image

 * `tf_object_detection_node/adjusted_image`:
-  Publishes `sensor_msgs/Image` Adjusted image which may contain bouning boxes and the category classes of the detected objects
+  Publishes `sensor_msgs/Image` Adjusted image which may contain bounding boxes and the category classes of the detected objects

 * `tf_object_detection_node/result`:
   Publishes `tf_object_detection/detection_results` Contains an array of strings of the detected object names